 The watch is automatic, so you won't have to worry about winding it by hand.
 A calendar and a separate clock for other time zones are included on the watch face.
 Stuhrling also offers an international warranty that promises free repairs from their Boston headquarters.

 8. Seiko Men’s Prospex Radio Sync Solar Watch

 The Seiko Prospex is one of the few solar watches that Seiko makes.
-It's an opportunity for solar enthusiasts to enjoy the quality that Seiko has to bring to the table.
+It provides an opportunity for solar watch enthusiasts to enjoy the quality that Seiko has to bring to the table.
 The Prospex is reminiscent of many old military watches, but it's tame enough to fit the same roles as other men's dress watches under 300 dollars.
-The band is made from a rustic-looking brown leather, and the case is a darkened stainless steel.
+The band is made from rustic-looking brown leather, and the case is a darkened stainless steel.

 Besides its appearance, the Prospex also has an advanced radio system built into it.
 The system picks up radio signals to automatically adjust the time and calendar on the Prospex.
 You can manually adjust it, but the radio system makes it a lot more convenient.

 9. Orient Men’s Sun and Moon Version 3